dair-ai/Prompt-Engineering-Guide/README.md

 ## Guides
-The following are a set of guides on prompt engineering.
+The following are a set of guides on prompt engineering developed by us.
+Guides are work in progress.

 - [Prompts Introduction](/guides/prompts-intro.md)